MIND-NYSPI/xnat-cs-tutorial/tutorial_part1.md

 ```
 and sign in with your credentials.

-You can build your own Docker image, but you can also find many publically available images at [Docker Hub](https://hub.docker.com/).
+You can build your own Docker image, but you can also find many publicly available images at [Docker Hub](https://hub.docker.com/).
 Sign in with the same credentials you used to log in to Docker on your XNAT server.
 This tutorial will first use the [xnat/dcm2niix image](https://hub.docker.com/r/xnat/dcm2niix/), and then later move to an image with FSL installed.
 To pull this the dcm2niix image to your machine,

 ```
 docker pull xnat/dcm2niix
 ```

 The image should begin downloading.
 When it completes, if you navigate to **Administer -> Plugin Settings -> Images & Commands**, you should see listed `xnat/dcm2niix:latest`.

 ![Navigate to the Container Service](NavigateCS.png)